SpudMonkey7k/neopets-flash-fix-VM/README.md

 9. If you start running out of memory, it's probably because you let Fiddler run too long while watching Youtube / streaming.
 Restart Fiddler and you should be fine.
 10. If you have issues where the keyboard input isn't working, like in Faerie Bubbles, or Kiko Racing, you are probably running the Flash games in the 32-bit browser.
 Close Pale Moon, and restart it from the 64-bit installation.
 11. If you get the sad Usul saying Shockwave is not installed, either 1.
 You used your own "slim" installer for shockwave, or 2.
 You didn't copy the plugins directory to your user profile.
+12. If the game doesn't fit / runs outside the window, this is usually because you're zoomed out.
+Reset zoom to 100% and reload the game.
+13. Terror Mountain Tilt: If you can't distinguish the colors of the rings, try switching to OpenGL or another renderer by right-clicking the game and going to Properties, iirc.

 ### Pale Moon default installation locations:

 1. Pale Moon 64-bit default location: c:\Program Files\Pale Moon\palemoon.exe
 2. Pale Moon 32-bit default location: c:\Program Files (x86)\Pale Moon\palemoon.exe

 # References / Thank you's